FraunhoferISST/TREND/docs/docs/03-usage/10-watermarker/03-java.md

         // ***** INSERTION *****
         // *********************

-        // the coverText should be enhanced with a watermark String coverText =
+        // the coverText to be enhanced with a watermark String coverText =
                 "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor " + "incididunt ut labore et dolore magna aliqua.
 Blandit volutpat maecenas " + "volutpat blandit aliquam etiam erat velit.";
-        // the watermarkText is that watermark that will be included in the coverText above String watermarkText = "Test";
+        // the watermark text that will be included in the coverText above String watermarkText = "Test";

         // prepare watermarker
         Watermarker watermarker = new Watermarker();

-        // creating a watermark with text as content TextWatermark watermark = TextWatermark.Companion.create(watermarkText);
+        // creating a watermark with watermarkText as content TextWatermark watermark = TextWatermark.Companion.create(watermarkText);

         // inserting the watermark into the cover text and handling potential errors and warnings